 Activities : Birding, Child-Friendly, Hiking, Kayaking, Photography, Dedicated Solo Cabins, Triple/Quad Cabins

 - Free International Airfare

-Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!
+Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!

 Depart on an overnight flight to Santiago, Chile.